odoo/documentation/legal/terms/online.rst

 The Customer agrees to:

-- pay Odoo SA any applicable charges for the Services of the present Agreement, in accordance with the payment conditions specified in the corresponding invoice ;
+- pay Twenty20 SA any applicable charges for the Services of the present Agreement, in accordance with the payment conditions specified in the corresponding invoice ;
 - appoint 1 dedicated Customer contact person for the entire duration of the Agreement;